-The Authority implements its priorities, objectives and decisions through officers, partnerships and other bodies.
-Officers can also make some decisions on behalf of the Authority.
+The authority implements its priorities, objectives and decisions through officers, partnerships and other bodies.
+Officers can also make some decisions on behalf of the authority under the Scheme of Delegation.

 The Chief Executive is designated as the Head of the Authority's Paid Service.
-As such, legislation and the constitution make him responsible for the corporate and overall strategic management of the Authority.
+As such, legislation and the constitution make him responsible for the corporate and overall strategic management of the authority.
 He is responsible for establishing a framework for management direction, style and standards and for monitoring the performance of the organisation.

 The Council has designated its Director of Resources as Monitoring Officer.
 The Monitoring Officer must ensure compliance with established policies, procedures, laws and regulations.
 She must report to the full Council or one of the Council's Committees as appropriate if she considers that any proposal, decision or omission would give rise to unlawfulness or maladministration.
 Such a report will have the effect of stopping the proposal or decision being implemented until the report has been considered.
+No such reports have arisen during the 2017/18 financial year.
 Blackpool Council's Monitoring Officer acts as Deputy Monitoring Officer for the Council, supporting the Monitoring Officer in her role.
 There are reciprocal arrangements for investigating standards matters across both these Council's Monitoring Officers.

 The Council has designated the Chief Financial Officer as the officer responsible for the proper administration of its financial affairs in accordance with Section 151 of the Local Government Act 1972.
 The principal responsibilities of this officer include financial management, reporting and monitoring financial information, ensuring compliance with financial codes of practice including the Accounts and Audit Regulations 2015.
+Regular reports have been made to the Councils Finance and Democracy, and other Committees as appropriate, throughout the course of the year.